Mbed-TLS/mbedtls/BRANCHES.md

 modification with any later release x.y'.z' with the same major version number, and your code will still build, be secure, and work.

 Note that new releases of Mbed TLS may extend the API.
-Here are some example of changes that are common in minor releases of Mbed TLS, and are not considered compatibility breaks:
+Here are some example of changes that are common in minor releases of Mbed TLS, and are not considered API compatibility breaks:

 * Adding or reordering fields in a structure or union.
 * Removing a field from a structure, unless the field is documented as public.